IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/groupby.md

 <!-- Angular -->

 > Note: Up until now, grouping/sorting worked in conjuction with each other.
-In 13.2 version, a new behavior which decouples gropuing from sorting is introduced.
+In 13.2 version, a new behavior which decouples grouping from sorting is introduced.
 For example - clearing the grouping will not clear sorting expressions in the grid or vice versa.
 Still, if a column is both sorted and grouped, grouped expressions take precedence.

 <!-- end: Angular -->